The Belu Filter Initiative is an award-winning idea where you and your customers collaborate with us to make something amazing happen.

 Our filtration systems provide beautiful still and sparkling filtered water to your customers while helping to transform lives worldwide, as Belu gives 100% of profits to WaterAid.

 Water filtration systems are a great way to reduce the overall carbon footprint for your business, by reducing the amount of single-use water bottles you use.
 You will also release valuable fridge and storage space, as your filtered water is always on tap at the perfect temperature.

-Belu supplies, installs and regularly services one of the highest quality filtration systems available, without any charge to you.
+Belu supplies, installs and regularly services one of the highest quality filtration systems available, for free.
 You will also receive a starter pack of 40 Belu branded refillable bottles that tell the story of the Belu Filter Initiative.

 It takes just £15 to transform one life with clean water.
 By signing up to the Belu Filter Initiative, you’ll be transforming at least one life every day.